-Empire apples are tart, but mild.
+Empire Apples are tart but mild.
 They have a wonderful crunchy firm texture when perfectly ripe.
 They’re a good tart apple for those who prefer sweeter apples, as they’re not overly sour.
 They’re also gorgeous, which doesn’t hurt.
-Empire apples are a favourite for eating fresh right from the tree, and also for lovely pink applesauce.
+Empire Apples are a favorite for eating fresh right from the tree, and also for lovely pink applesauce.

-Cortland apples have a gentle tart-sweet flavour when ripe.
+Cortland Apples have a gentle tart-sweet flavor when ripe.
 Under-ripe fruit can be quite tart, while over-ripe apples can be soft, sweet, and mealy.
-Choose freshly-picked fruits for the best flavour and texture.
+Choose freshly-picked fruits for the best taste and texture.
 Snap these apples up while they’re in season (October-December).

 Macoun is a tart-sweet, juicy, all-purpose heritage apple variety.
 Like Cortland, Macoun was developed in New York state more than 100 years ago.
 The Macoun is a cross between the McIntosh and the Jersey Black apple.
 The result is like a sweeter Mac with a darker peel.
 Yum!

-Macoun apples are very well balanced in terms of the amounts of acidity and sweetness.
-Flavour varies from year to year and from region to region, but is generally regarded as excellent.
-The flavour of the Macoun apple is sometimes regarded as more complex than that of other McIntosh offspring like the Cortland and the Empire.
+Macoun Apples are very well balanced in terms of the amounts of acidity and sweetness.
+Flavor varies from year to year and from region to region but is generally regarded as excellent.
+The flavor of the Macoun Apple is sometimes regarded as more complex than that of other McIntosh offspring like the Cortland and the Empire.

 Bramley’s Seedling is a tart, crisp, heirloom cooking apple.
 Discovered in the UK more than 200 years ago, this culinary apple is yellow with pretty rosy-red stripes down the sides.
-Bramley’s apple is known for its sharp acidity that mellows to a lovely complex apple flavour in baked dishes.
+Bramley’s Apple is known for its sharp acidity that mellows to a lovely complex apple flavor in baked dishes.

 Esopus Spitzenburg is a tart, crisp, all-purpose heirloom apple variety.
 Discovered in New York state, these apples have smooth yellow-green skin with deep red stripes.
-Esopus Spitzenburg apples are known for their incredible depth of flavour and are often sought out by chefs and apple connoisseurs.
+Esopus Spitzenburg Apples are known for their incredible depth of flavor and are often sought out by chefs and apple connoisseurs.

-Esopus Spitzenburg apples have the characteristic vibrant acidity of a tart apple but also have a well-balanced sweetness.
+Esopus Spitzenburg Apples have the characteristic vibrant acidity of a tart apple but also have a well-balanced sweetness.
 These are spicy, citrusy, aromatic apples.
-Like some of the best tart-sweet varieties, they have enough acid to be almost effervescent, but with enough balancing sweetness to keep from being sour.
+Like some of the best tart-sweet varieties, they have enough acid to be almost effervescent, but with enough balanced sweetness to keep from being sour.

 Egremont Russet is a tart-sweet, dry, all-purpose heirloom apple variety.
-Discovered in England, these apples have a rough peel that’s completely covered with russetting, which makes them look a bit like a round potato.
+Discovered in England, these apples have a rough peel that’s completely covered with russeting, which makes them look a bit like a round potato.
 But these apples are a diamond in the rough!
-Egremont Russet apples are known for their unique and distinctive flavour profile.
+Egremont Russet Apples are known for their unique and distinctive flavor profile.

-Egremont Russet apples have both sweetness and acidity, but also an unexpected nutty flavour.
+Egremont Russet Apples have both sweetness and acidity, but also an unexpected nutty flavor.
 These are woodsy, smoky apples that are unlike anything you’ll find at the supermarket.
-Egremont Russet apples are perfect for serving on a cheese board or pressing into your own custom apple juice or apple cider.
+Egremont Russet Apples are perfect for serving on a cheese board or pressing into your own custom apple juice or apple cider.

 Hudson’s Golden Gem is a sweet, juicy, all-purpose heritage apple variety.
 Discovered in Oregon, this chance seedling apple is fully russeted – meaning it has that rough, brown, potato-like skin.
-Hudson’s Golden Gem is known as a favourite of apple connoisseurs and locavores, who search it out for its top-notch flavour.
+Hudson’s Golden Gem is known as a favorite of apple connoisseurs and locavores, who search it out for its top-notch flavor.

-Hudson’s Golden Gem apples are sweet and pear-like with the nutty aromatics that are classic for russet-style apples.
-They’re a juicy and tender fruit.
-Try one fresh to experience the raw flavour, but they can also be used to make applesauce or added to cooked apple recipes to add a wonderful depth of flavour.
+Hudson’s Golden Gem Apples are sweet and pear-like with nutty aromatics that are classic for russet-style apples.
+They are juicy and tender fruits.
+Try one fresh to experience the raw flavor, but they can also be used to make applesauce or added to cooked apple recipes to add a wonderful depth of flavor.

 Ginger Gold is a sweet-tart, crisp, all-purpose modern apple variety.
 Discovered by chance in Virginia, these apples are small with a yellow-green peel.
 They are known as one of the best-tasting early apple varieties, and are sometimes harvested in late July!

-Fiesta apples have a balanced sweet-tart taste with a well-rounded flavour.
+Fiesta Apples have a balanced sweet-tart taste with a well-rounded flavor.
 They can be substituted for Cox’s apples if need be, as they’re quite similar in taste and almost as aromatic.
 Fiesta apples are wonderful to eat fresh, juiced, in applesauce, or as part of your apple pie filling blend.

 Fameuse is a sweet-tart, tender, fresh-eating heirloom apple variety.
 Also called Snow Apple, this French-Canadian beauty has bright red skin and snow-white flesh.
-Fameuse/Snow apples are known as a specialty apple that’s available for a few months after harvest, typically October-December.
+Fameuse/Snow Apples are known as specialty apples that are available for a few months after harvest, typically October-December.